gukoff/gukoff.github.io/_posts/2026-08-02-new-magic-hexagons.markdown

   <h2 id="article-disclaimer-title">Quick note</h2>

   <p>
     This observation is interesting but not essential for what comes next.
-I you find it hard to follow, feel free to skip this part.
+If you find it hard to follow, feel free to skip this part.
   </p>
 </aside>